Operations Control Strategy

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-Operational centers (BSO: Bedienstandorte)
+Operational centers (BSO)

 The BSO create modern and attractive workplaces for signallers.
 The aim is to relocate control centers for planned interlocking projects or those already being implemented exclusively to BSO in the future.
 By equipping the BSO with iLBS, the BSS will meet the requirements of the future technologies of DSD.
 In addition to the conventional interlockings, the strategy also replaces Deutsche Bahn's seven operations centers.

-Technical systems centers (TSO: Technikstandorte)
+Technical systems centers (TSO)

 In contrast to the BSO, the TSO are set up in a standardised uniform size throughout Germany and are designed identically everywhere.
 TSO correspond to data centers with two server rooms in terms of their design, structure and operating model.
 These are used to control control units such as signals and point machines.
 The dimensioning of the rooms is based on the requirements of the manufacturer with the largest space requirement.